basharovV/website/src/posts/musicat-progress-update.md

 <img src="/icons/cd6.gif" style="width:40px;"/>
 </p>

 Over the past year, I've learned about a whole deal about audio decoding and playback, dealt with the intricacies of audio file tagging, played around with WebAudio, WebRTC, IndexedDB, got better at drawing on the HTML5 Canvas.
 I got interested in the semantic web and extracting data from the public domain, as well as using public APIs like Internet Archive and Wikipedia / DBPedia.
 Started actually learning Rust<tooltip-note content="Instead of blindly copying from ChatGPT"/>, cpal, Symphonia and Objective-C bindings to macOS APIs.
 I got comfortable with dealing with audio at the sample-level, applying FFTs, using ring buffers, and became obsessed with gapless playback.
 Stopped designing features in Figma - instead I began to code as soon as I came up with something.
 All in all, I enjoyed getting my hands dirty in things I have no idea about - it made me a better developer.

 I'm really happy with how the app is turning out, and I'm looking forward to 1.0 in the not-too-distant future.
 Next on my radar is probably support for DSP plugins (EQ, pitch shifter, time stretching).

-I hope you enjoyed my ramblings 👾 I'll try to document the app better and make a website for it soon.
-Until then, here's a full list of features so far:
+<p id="features">I hope you enjoyed my ramblings 👾 I'll try to document the app better and make a website for it soon.
+Until then, here's a full list of features so far:</p>

 -   Gapless playback.
 Only between files of the same sample rate and codec.
 -   Switchable audio device, or follow system default